COVID-19 Action Plan

 - All staff, officials, service providers and participants with a temperature below or equal to 99.5° F (37.5° C) may enter the competition grounds.

 - All staff, officials, service providers and participants are screened using a no touch thermometer prior to venue entrance.

 - Random temperature testing may be conducted daily on the competition grounds.

 - The public, spectators, and non-essential personnel such as guests are prohibited on the competition grounds.

-- Anyone who exhibits COVID-19 symptoms or has been in contact with someone who has tested positive for COVID-19 within the last two weeks, cannot enter the competition grounds.
+- Anyone who exhibits COVID-19 symptoms, has tested positive for COVID-19, or has been in contact with someone who has tested positive for COVID-19 within the last two weeks, cannot enter the competition grounds.